mlehotay/ier/IER/IER-specification.md

 ### **Ethical Axiom E5 — Responsibility and Ownership of Constraint**

-Moral responsibility scales with a system’s capacity to bear and resolve intrinsic constraint through its own globally integrated dynamics.
+Moral responsibility scales with a system’s capacity to bear and resolve intrinsic constraint through its own globally integrated dynamics (agency).

 ---